Annilyn/Database/README.md

 # Database-delivery-service
-*   This database Design for a delivery serviceis of a restuarant and the details of the dish.
+*   This database Design for a delivery serviceis of a restuarant and the details of all dish and orders.
 Have six tables such as addresses,customers, delivers,dishes, orders, and order_details.
 This database collects sales report.
 Also collects the information of the customers such as name, address and Phone number, email and what thier orders.
 ## ERD Image:
 ![Diagram](https://user-images.githubusercontent.com/72851503/102731216-39346580-4372-11eb-9c51-bfe759d083d4.png)
 ## Database Dependency Diagram:
 ![Dependency Diagram](https://user-images.githubusercontent.com/72851503/103187779-c5a9cf80-4900-11eb-85fe-e0cd60e384c6.png)
+* This Diagram shows where  column is dependency on other table column in this database.

 ## Table Name and Discription:
  1. The customers table stores the data of the cuctomers information.
 Has 23 rows and 4 columns.